When doing a research project, dissertation or thesis, it is important that you know how to write an awesome literature review.

 Many students fall down because they provide a descriptive account of the issue at hand in their literature review.
 This is not correct.

 You need to produce an analytical and critical argument.
-Talk about they way that different authors might say different things.
+Talk about the way that different authors might say different things.
 Maybe things have changed over time.
 Maybe some data is more credible than others.
-Maybe you look at some case-study examples with have contradictory findings.
+And maybe you look at some case-study examples with have contradictory findings.
 Think critically throughout.
 This is how you get the most marks for your literature review.